ZhHe11/NuAgent/README.md

 # universal-agent
-Universal implementation of agent interface for RL evaluation.
+Universal implementation of an agent interface for RL evaluation, all agents (in one group) will behave as a big agent, and an evaluation framework on top of it is policy-/model-agnostic.

 ![Design](/assets/Diagram.png)